-• Variation margins (marking to market)
+· Variation margins (marking to market)

-The Eurosystem requires a specified margin to be maintained over time on the underlying assets used in its liquidity-providing reverse transactions.
+The Eurosystem requires the haircut-adjusted market value of the underlying assets used in its liquidity-providing reverse transactions to be maintained over time.
 This implies that if the value, measured on a regular basis, of the underlying assets falls below a certain level, the national central bank will require the counterparty to supply additional assets or cash (i.e. a margin call).
-Similarly, if the value of the underlying assets, following their revaluation, exceeds a certain level, the central bank returns the excess assets or cash to the counterparty.
-(The calculations relevant for the execution of margin calls are presented in Box 9.)
+Similarly, if the value of the underlying assets, following their revaluation, exceeds a certain level, the counterparty may retrieve the excess assets or cash.
+(The calculations relevant for the execution of margin calls are presented in Box 12.)